fabloc/email-sending-at-scale-with-gcp/README.md

-# Deploying a Nginx cluster with failover and heartbeat-exposed health checks
+# Deploying a Nginx cluster with failover and heartbeat-exposed health checks on Google Cloud Platform

 This document provides instructions on how to deploy the example implementation of a Nginx cluster with failover and heartbeat-exposed health checks pattern using [Terraform](https://www.terraform.io/).